0xcybermonk/whoami/README.md

 # Hi there 👋, I'm Cyb3rm0nk!

 I'm a **CCNA-certified Jr. Network & System Administrator** with a passion for **cybersecurity**, combining network management, system administration, and ethical hacking.
 I love learning by doing — whether it’s solving CTF challenges, building secure networks, or writing technical blogs.
+Moreover, I have over a year of experience providing technical support, assisting users, troubleshooting network and system issues, and ensuring the smooth operation of IT infrastructure.
+This experience has strengthened my problem-solving skills and practical knowledge in real-world environments.

 ---